MASTER THESIS DEFENSE · APRIL 2026— I —

 Cognitive Overload

-Security repair is a high-stakes, multi-step process.
-A single prompt cannot effectively manage file discovery, root-cause analysis, and regression testing simultaneously.
+Security repair is a multi-step process.
+A single prompt cannot effectively manage file discovery, root-cause analysis, and regression testing at the same time.
+Large context will overwhelm the model, leading to lost details and reduced precision.

 Hallucination Risk